 I hope UTM101 helped you to have a better overview of this school.
 Now, I’m going to explain some important stuff in more detailed.

 Let’s start with course enrollment.
-When you log on ROSI, you can see many tabs on the left, those tabs may vary differently from time to time.
+When you log on Acorn(formerly ROSI), you can see many tabs on the left, those tabs may vary differently from time to time.
 BUT!
 Some tabs will stay there all the time, such as Financial Account (where you see your tuition, rez fees), Subject POSts, Personal Information,….., and Course Enrollment.

 When course enrollment period is happening or coming up, you will also see a “View Start Time” tab (everyone’s start time is different depends on how many credits you have aka which year you are), this is when you can begin your course enrollment.
-I assume most of you are coming in as a First year (3.5 credits or less), so your enrollment date should be July 4th, 2012 for this year according to the calendar.
+I assume most of you are coming in as a First-year student (3.5 credits or less), so your enrollment date should be July 4th, 2012 for this year according to the calendar.

 Before you enroll, get to know how the course codes work first, here is a general example.

 Level means 1st, 2nd, 3rd, or 4th year level.
-The two numbers after the level does not mean anything although there is a rumor saying the higher the number is the harder the course is.
+The two numbers after the level do not mean anything although there is a rumor saying the higher the number is the harder the course is.

 Credit: H=Half credit=0.5 credit; Y=Full credit=1.0 credit